LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 Functionalities (Blocks)
 ------------------------

-The Blocks are the base bricks of Crappy, that fulfill various functions.
-In the tutorials, you can learn more about :ref:`how to use Blocks
-<tutorials/getting_started:1. understanding crappy's syntax>` and :ref:`how to create new Blocks
-<tutorials/custom_objects:5. custom blocks>`.

-Image-handling Blocks are available in two complementary styles.
-The :class:`~crappy.blocks.vision.VisionBlock` family separates image acquisition, processing, display, and recording into independent Blocks connected by :ref:`Image Links <crappy_docs/links:image link>`.
-This explicit architecture requires a few more Blocks and connections to reproduce a simple all-in-one Camera workflow, but it allows each image stream to be combined and fanned out much more freely.
-Each VisionBlock also has fewer responsibilities and arguments, which makes individual Blocks easier to use and custom image processing easier to add.
-Users are encouraged to choose VisionBlocks for new scripts.

-The existing :ref:`Camera Block <crappy_docs/blocks:camera block>` and its processing subclasses remain available and are not planned for deprecation.
-They continue to provide a convenient all-in-one interface when their fixed acquisition, processing, display, and recording architecture matches the intended workflow.
+Blocks are the components that perform tasks in a Crappy test.
+Read :doc:`concepts/blocks_links_labels` to learn how they fit together, or follow the :ref:`custom Block tutorial <tutorials/custom_objects:5. custom blocks>` to create one.

+Crappy provides composable VisionBlocks and all-in-one Camera Blocks for image work. :doc:`concepts/image_pipelines` compares the two architectures.
+VisionBlocks are recommended for new image pipelines.
+The all-in-one Camera Blocks remain supported and are not planned for deprecation.

 Data display
 ++++++++++++